-Dr. Nuzzo is a Senior Associate at the Johns Hopkins Center for Health Security and Visiting Faculty in the Department of Environmental Health and Engineering and Associate in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Nuzzo is a Senior Scholar at the Johns Hopkins Center for Health Security and Visiting Faculty in the Department of Environmental Health and Engineering and Associate in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 An epidemiologist by training, her work focuses on international and domestic biosurveillance, infectious disease diagnostics, and disease mitigation strategies.
 She also has worked on issues related to the Affordable Care Act, tuberculosis control, foodborne outbreaks, and water security.
 Dr. Nuzzo is an Associate Editor of the peer-reviewed journal Health Security (formerly Biosecurity and Bioterrorism).

 In addition to her work at the Center, Dr. Nuzzo has advised national governments and nonprofit organizations.
 She has served as a consultant to the National Biosurveillance Advisory Subcommittee, as a member of the US Environmental Protection Agency’s National Drinking Water Advisory Council (NDWAC), and as a member of the NDWAC’s Water Security Working Group.
 She has also served as a project advisor for the American Water Works Association Research Foundation (now called the Water Research Foundation), a primary funding organization for drinking water research in the United States.
 She has also been consulted on pandemic planning efforts in the Republic of Indonesia and Taiwan.